 The boundaries and names shown and the designations used on this map do not imply endorsement or acceptance by Chatham House.

-Five years since it began, the Syrian conflict rages on.
+Nearly six years since it began, the Syrian conflict rages on.
 With no political solution in sight, the fighting looks set to continue.

 The conflict has morphed into multiple wars conducted by many actors: from government forces, their local and international allies Hezbollah, Iran and Russia, to a wide range of opposition forces, Kurdish forces and extremist groups such as ISIS.